 for all have sinned and fall short of the glory of GodRomans 3:23

 We must confess that we are often willfully disobedient to God’s law.
 We could never live up to God’s perfection, or be worthy of salvation.
 When we humble ourselves, it allows God to lift us up.
 Our weakness points to our need for a savior.
-This savior is God’s son the prophesied Messiah.
-Because could never do enough to reach him, so instead he sent Jesus down to us instead.
+This savior is God’s son, the prophesied Messiah.
+Because could never do enough to reach God, he sent Jesus down to us instead.
 He was sent to offer us redemption and reconciliation.

 “For God so loved the world, that he gave his only Son, that whoever believes in him should not perish but have eternal life.”John 3:16

 Who has believed what he has heard from us?
 And to whom has the arm of the Lord been revealed?
 For he grew up before him like a young plant, and like a root out of dry ground; he had no form or majesty that we should look at him, and no beauty that we should desire him.
 He was despised and rejected by men; a man of sorrows, and acquainted with grief; and as one from whom men hide their faces he was despised, and we esteemed him not.
 Surely he has borne our griefs and carried our sorrows; yet we esteemed him stricken, smitten by God, and afflicted.
 But he was wounded for our transgressions; he was crushed for our iniquities; upon him was the chastisement that brought us peace, and with his stripes we are healed…Isaiah 53:1-12

 But God shows his love for us in that while we were still sinners, Christ died for us.Romans 5:8

 It is only through Christ’s sacrifice that we are cleansed from our sin, being made presentable to God.
 This was a price Jesus willingly paid out of love for humanity.
 Through his resurrection he was victorious over sin and death.
 Through faith in Jesus we too have victory over sin and death.
 This is why we need Jesus, and why he is the only way to the Father.